Skip to main content

 Configuration

-To view LDAP configuration page, navigate to the LDAP menu item and switch to the LDAP tab.
-Click on the button to get started.
+To view LDAP configuration page, navigate to the Settings menu item and click to the LDAP tab under IAM.

 LDAP configuration | IOMETELDAP configuration | IOMETE